 - A national insurance number to prove how long you’ve lived in the UK.

 If you are unable to provide your national insurance number, or there are gaps or mistakes in your record, you will need other documents to prove how long you have lived in the UK.

 If you are not an EU, EEA or Swiss citizen, you will also need documents to prove your relationship to a family member from the EU, EEA or Switzerland.
 All documents must have your name and a date on them.

-You will also need to provide your telephone number and email address, as well as a digital photo, or selfie, during your application.
+You will also need to provide your telephone number and email address, as well as a digital photo, during your application.

 Will I need to submit documents with my form?